W4RSH3LL/leak_reporter/README.md

-# Leak Check Bot
+# Leak Reporter

-Leak Check Bot is a Python script that checks a list of emails against the **Leak Lookup API** and generates a professional email report with the results.
+Leak Reporter is a Python script that checks a list of emails against the **Leak Lookup API** and generates a professional email report with the results.

 ---